 Be honest when taking the Placement Assessment

-It is important that you take the Placement Assessment seriously, and that you give it an honest effort so that the Placement Assessment truly reflects your current level of knowledge and math preparedness.
-There is no benefit to cheating on the Placement Assessment; cheating will only result in you enrolling in a class that is too difficult, or not challenging enough, potentially costing you time and money.
+It is important that you give your best effort during the Placement Assessment so that it truly reflects your current level of knowledge and math preparedness.
+There is no benefit to cheating on the Placement Assessment; cheating will only result in you enrolling in a class that is too difficult (or not challenging enough), potentially costing you time and money.
 For this reason, while taking the Placement Assessment, you should not seek help from any outside sources (friends/family, internet searches, textbooks, notes, etc.).

-- Take your placement assessment(s) without any additional assistance
+- Take your placement assessment(s) without any additional assistance; and

 - Follow all the provided instructions.